-A programme for a comprehensive, modular community building course consisting of several options for activities and formats targeted at first semester students will be developed during the project.
-The course will span the entire first semester can either be carried out in full or only in parts.
+A programme for a comprehensive, modular community building course consisting of several options for activities and formats targeted at first-semester students will be developed during the project.
+The course will span the entire first semester and can either be carried out in full or only in parts.
 The programme can thus be flexibly implemented at all participating higher education institutions.
 The clear focus is on face-to-face interaction, complemented with e-learning elements to test if distance learning can be useful in this context.

 The course aims

 - at increasing social interaction and exchange among new entrants and